davecheng-tech/ICS4U-JavaFX-Demo/README.md

 ## 3. Install JavaFX Libraries
 Open the zip file you downloaded above.
 You should have a folder with a name similar to `javafx-sdk-23.0.1`.

 Place this folder where you keep the rest of your local repo folders.
-You

 <br><br>